Return to Aphrodite

 The Athenćum (February 3, 1866)

-A member of the Royal Academy, John Gibson was one of the first neoclassical sculptors to paint his marble statues.
-His Venus, which created a sensation when first shown at the London International Exhibition in 1862, holds the golden apple offered to her by Paris.
-It both entranced and scandalized Victorian society, and also suggests the same polychrome realism of the Cnidian Aphrodite.
+A member of the Royal Academy, John Gibson was one of the first neoclassical sculptors to color his marble statues.
+His Venus, which had been shown privately at his studio in Rome, created a sensation when displayed at the London International Exhibition in 1862.
+Delicately tinted with wax, the goddess holds the golden apple offered to her by Paris.
+It both entranced and scandalized Victorian societyand suggests the same polychrome realism of the Cnidian Aphrodite.

 Gibons's obituary in The Athenćum Journal of Literature, Science, and the Fine Arts (No. 1997) was printed the week after he died.
 It begins "Possessed of noteworthy accomplishments and much acquired facility, rather than natural power of the first order,—with little insight and less artistic enthusiasm, the place of which, in his mind, was supplied by archćological fervour,—John Gibson was, except Dyce [who decorated Westminster Palace and Queen Victoria's apartment there], the Academician who had the most of education in Art...Had Gibson been endowed with more insight or much enthusiasm, even the narrow conditions under which the Art was accepted while youth remained to him might have admitted a higher aim than to reproduce the antique of a period which was not its best, and a phase of style which was not the most glorious."
 Damning with faint praise indeed.